 I also regularly meet with junior colleagues about their publications, teaching, and faculty reviews.
 This, like advising, is almost always enjoyable — and it usually happens over food, so it’s hard to consider it “work” — but it still requires an investment of several hours every month.
 In addition, I commonly meet with visiting scholars — faculty from other schools, doctoral candidates or postdocs from abroad, itinerant research fellows who want to speak with me about their work — as they’re passing through New York.
 I dedicate a couple hours each week to these meetings.

 And, oh, the committees!
 While I haven’t held an administrative position for a few years, my service responsibilities are no joke.
 I’ve chaired program development, curriculum, and faculty review committees.
 They all require a significant investment of time.
 A tenure committee, for instance, involves reviewing a 500+-page dossier (which requires close attention, since people’s jobs are on the line here; I should also note that I reviewed a 3000+-page (!!!) dossier last year for another institution); looking through hundreds of student evaluations; reading several dense external letters; meeting with colleagues to discuss the candidate, often debating at length over contentious cases; and then drafting and iteratively revising a committee report, which is a slow and meticulous process, since every word can be scrutinized by reviewers up the food chain.
 I typically serve on one of these committees every year, dedicating about 20 hours to the process.
-And every year I do a few external reviews, for other institutions, too; these take about ten hours each.
+And most years I do a few external reviews, for other institutions, too; these take about ten hours each.

 And for each of the past four years, I’ve also served on my division’s über-review committee, which reviews all of the other faculty review committees (we are the infamous committee on committees!) — up to twelve cases every fall semester — to ensure their adherence to a sound and just process (i.e., how does the evidence support the decision?).
-This committee’s both a joy — working closely with dedicated collaborators, learning more about our colleagues’ amazing work — and a holy terror: imagine coordinating eight people’s schedules to set consistent meetings; reading between one and three ~1000-page dossiers every other week; meeting bi-weekly to review multiple cases; then collaboratively authoring reports — which, again, must be carefully wrought because they’re politically charged.
+This committee’s both a joy — working closely with dedicated collaborators, learning more about our colleagues’ amazing work — and a holy terror: imagine coordinating eight people’s schedules to set consistent meetings; reading between one and three ~500-page dossiers every other week; meeting bi-weekly to review multiple cases; then collaboratively authoring reports — which, again, must be carefully wrought because they’re politically charged.
 I’d say that this review committee has easily required a 100-hour investment each fall.

 But wait!
 That’s not all!
 We’ve got search committees.
 I’m on two this year.
 The first one required a ~40-hour investment.
 The second one’s beginning next week.
 We’ve also got all the little ad hoc committees and working groups and consultations and admissions reviews (and all the crappy enterprise software one must navigate in order to complete these tasks).

-In general, I’d say I spend at least ten hours (and, occasionally, up to 30 hours) each week in service-related meetings at school.
+In general, I’d say I spend at least ten hours (and, occasionally, up to 30 hours) each week in service-related meetings and independent activities at school.
 Yet I also do a good deal of external service, too.
 I serve on editorial and advisory boards, contribute to design studies and competitions, consult on event and exhibition planning for other cultural institutions, and review manuscripts for journals and presses.
 The latter, again, requires a good amount of time.
 I can typically read a journal article manuscript and write up a review in three or four hours; I do this five to ten times each year.
-I also review three to five book manuscripts each year, dedicating ten to fifteen hours to each project.
+I also review three to ten book manuscripts each year, dedicating ten to fifteen hours to each project.
 This is fun, and it’s enlightening, but it’s work — and it typically happens on weekends.